Open Accessibility Menu

 • Interventional Procedure "Dr. Safman is caring and communicates well.
 The discomfort from the spinal injection is very minor.
 She makes it an easy procedure."
 Provider: Kimberly Safman MD

-• Spinal Injections Epidural/Facet "Always professional!"
+• Spinal Injections Epidural/Facet "The description of the diagnostics were very well explain including the recommendations for the treatment."
 Provider: Balaji (Bobby) S Charlu MD

 • Spinal Injections Epidural/Facet "Dr and his team always listen and remember me and my various problems ...I don't feel like a stranger" Provider: Balaji (Bobby) S Charlu MD